Meet our BBS Peer Mentors

 Ph.D.
 Candidate, Mentor - Dr. Raina Plowright

 Howdy!
 I'm a 4th year PhD student in the Plowright lab.
 I try to understand what antibodies can teach us about spillover events from bats.
-Currently I'm working on models of antibody development in bats in response to viral infections and immunizations.
-Prior to graduate school, I worked in wildlife epidemiology with Wildlife Conservation Society and on public health projects for the NYC Department of Health and NGOs in South Africa and Tanzania.
+Currently, I'm working on models of antibody development in bats in response to viral infections and immunizations.
+Prior to graduate school, I worked in wildlife epidemiology with the Wildlife Conservation Society and on public health projects for the NYC Department of Health and NGOs in South Africa and Tanzania.
 For fun, I ride my mountain bike in the summer and ski in the winter.
 Currently, I am trying to find a used white water kayak on Craigslist, I will let you know if I succeed.

 Ph.D.
 Candidate, Mentor - Dr. Raina Plowright